jeff-swanner/Ars-Technica-Scraper/README.md

 ## Technologies Used
 * Node.js - Used for core application
-* MongoDB/Mongoose - Used to store database information
+* MongoDB/Mongoose - Used to create schema and store database information
 * Express - Used to create server and handle get/post request from the client
 * Heroku - Used to deploy application to web
 * Morgan - Http request middleware logger
 * Axios - Used for grabbing HTML body when scraping Ars Technica
 * Cheerio - Used for scraping HTML data returned from Axios
+* Moment - For displaying time from now when comments were made
 * Bootstrap - Used for front end styling

 ## Deployed Heroku App